vertcoin-project/vertcoin-website/content/trading.en.md

 ---
-title: "Purchase"
+title: "Trading"
 date: 2018-01-09T01:51:53Z
 draft: false
 ---
-Vertcoin trades 24 hours per day, 365 days per year, globally with millions of United States Dollars worth of daily trading volume.
+Vertcoin trades 24 hours per day, 365 days per year, globally, with millions of United States Dollars worth of daily trading volume.
 You can trade Vertcoin for other cryptocurrencies or for your national currency using an exchange.
 Brokers provide trading options that do not require an account for a worse rate and higher fee.
 It is also possible to meet up in-person and trade using your preferred method of transfer.
 Finally, those who are confident with the command line can on-chain atomic swap (trustless exchange without a third party) for a handful of other cryptocurrencies.